mjf1406/classclarus-app/README.md

 ### 2025/07/20

-- BE: Randomizer - the total times each student is first and last is tracked and those position prioritize students with lowest totals
+- BE: Randomizer - the total times each student is first and last is tracked and those positions prioritize students with lowest totals
-- UX: Randomizer - when clicking shuffle, the View modeal is opened and the animation shows up there
+- UX: Randomizer - when clicking shuffle, the View model is opened and the animation shows up there

 ### 2025/07/19